No one will claim that recovery from addiction is easy. The road to full recovery from substance abuse is a long journey

 Most people in early recovery assume that once they have stopped using their drug of choice they are ‘safe’.
 This is a potential dangerous assumption as addiction is most often rooted in long-established social disparities that can take years to meaningfully overcome.
 And just as in life, circumstances will change and new pitfalls may need to be navigated.

 Cross-addiction on a simple level happens when a person moves from one addiction to another.
 For example, a heroin addict may stop using illicit drugs only to start abusing painkillers.
 Prescription medication addiction is equally harmful and just as dangerous.
 As with heroin, the chance of overdosing is just as real.
 Relapse prevention comes from understanding the emotional component associated with the undeniable urges to use.
 Urges and cravings can cause addicts a lot of anxiety.
-For this very reason most rehabs offer aftercare programmes to help addicts and alcoholics remain sober and live a meaningful and productive life.
+For this very reason, most rehabs offer aftercare programmes to help people remain sober and live a meaningful and productive life.

 Here are a few facts about cross-addiction:

 - Cross addiction usually occurs in addicts or alcoholics in the early stages of recovery.
 It may not even be a cross addiction to another substance but also food, sex, gambling and even shopping.